ShrugShoulders/RudeChat/README.md

 python3 setup.py py2app
 ```

 - If the command finishes with `Done!`, you'll find your Mac App in the `dist` folder.
-If not, [tell us we fucked up.](https://github.com/ShrugShoulders/RudeChat/issues)
+If not, [tell us we messed up.](https://github.com/ShrugShoulders/RudeChat/issues)

 ## Cool Tips